prataprc/prataprc.github.io/_posts/2013-07-03-console-jockey.md

 Programming languages
 ---------------------

-Now that we have an editor, here is a list of uber-cool languages that you should install and play-around with,
+Now that we have an editor, here is a list of über-cool languages that you should install and play-around with,

 **lua**,